kiran-collab/TID-Effect-in-SNN/README.md

-This repository gives the code for the project "TID Effect in Spiking Neural Networks"
+This repository gives the code for the project "TID Effect in Spiking Neural Networks".

 **Requirements**